intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - Enter a name for the search and click `Save`
 - To access your saved searches, click on the [Navigation Settings Menu](#navigation-settings) and select a search listed under the `Saved Searches` section

-When a Saved Search is select, the Quick and Advanced panel UIs are updated to display the Saved Search Criteria, and the search is executed.
+When a Saved Search is select, the Quick and Advanced panel UIs are updated to display the Saved Search Criteria, and the search is executed:

 [![Saved search](unity-8-user-guide/images/saved-search-border.gif)](unity-8-user-guide/images/saved-search-border.gif)